ali4xk/Project2048/README.md

-it is a classic game which includes a grid
+It is a simple and fun implementation of the classic 2048 puzzle game, written in C++